Probabilities of the Third Type: Statistical Relational Learning and Reasoning with Relative Frequencies: Discussion of Type III Formalisms

 Every relation $R$ in $\sigma '$ is either a root node or a child of only root nodes, and in the latter case, all probabilities $\mu(R \ \mid \ \chi_{R, i})$ associated with $R$ are either 0 or 1. \end{proposition}

-\begin{proof} The construction is reminiscent of the expression of Bayesian logic programs by the distribution semantics \cite[Section 4]{RiguzziS18}.
-For every relation symbol $R$ of $\sigma$ and every $\chi_{R, i}$, we add an additional relation symbol $P_{R,i}$ to $\sigma$ of the same arity and sorts as $R$.
+\begin{proof} The construction is reminiscent of the expression of Bayesian logic programs by the distribution semantics ~\cite[Section 4]{RiguzziS18}.
+For every relation symbol $R$ of $\sigma$ and every $\chi_{R, i}$, we add a new relation symbol $P_{R,i}$ to $\sigma$ of the same arity and sorts as $R$.
 This relation symbol is added as a root node and annotated with probability $\mu(R \mid \chi_{R, i})$.
 We also add an edge from this new node to $R$.
 Then we replace ``$\mu(R \mid \chi_{R, i})$'' with the number ``1'' and replace $\chi_{R, i}$ with $\chi_{R, i} \wedge P_{R,i}$.
-We finally add an additional formula $\chi_{R,\nu_{R}+1} := \underset{i}{\bigvee}(\neg P_{R,i})$ and set $\mu(R \mid \chi_{R,\nu_{R}+1})$ to 0.
+We finally add a new formula $\chi_{R,\nu_{R}+1} := \underset{i}{\bigvee}(\neg P_{R,i})$ and set $\mu(R \mid \chi_{R,\nu_{R}+1})$ to 0.
 As we iterate this construction through all nodes, we can successively replace any mention of a non-root relation symbol with its definition, which is given by $\underset{i}{\bigvee} (\chi_{Q, i}\wedge P_{Q,i})$ and redraw the edges accordingly.
-Eventually, every relation symbol mentioned will be at the root of the DAG, as required. \end{proof} Note, however, that unlike in the case of PLP, the new relation $P(R_i)$ that we introduce has just the same arity and sorts as $R$, and is not in the scope of any quantifier.
+Eventually, every relation symbol mentioned will be at the root of the DAG, as required. \end{proof} This is an interesting parallel with PLP and shows that while LBN-CPL are defined using a graphical model as a backbone, they could alternatively have been defined in the style of ``independent probabilistic facts and determinsitic rules.''
+Note, however, that unlike in the case of PLP, the new relation $P(R_i)$ that we introduce has just the same arity and sorts as $R$, and is not in the scope of any quantifier.